dtolb/v2-messaging/concepts.md

 The messaging 2.0 API works off of an internal queuing system.
 As such, when you <code class="post">POST</code> to the `v2/.../messages` to [create a new message](methods/sendMessages.md), Bandwidth will reply with an `HTTP 202 - Accepted`.
 This indicates that the message has been placed on the queue

-As the message progresses through the internal system you will receive a [Message Sent](events/outSent.md) callback when the message has been dequeued and on the way to the downstream carrier.
-You will then receive a [Message Delivered](events/msgDelivered.md) callback when the message has been handed off to the downstream carrier.  ⚠️ MMS messages (including Group messages) **DO NOT** support message delivery receipts, as such, you will only receive the [Message Sent](events/outSent.md) callback.
+As the message progresses through the internal system you will receive a  a [Message Delivered](events/.md) callback when the message has been handed off to the downstream carrier.

 If at any-point through the process the message fails, you will receive a detailed [Message Failed](events/messageFailed.md) callback with an [error code](codes.md) describing the reason for failure.

+### Important note about MMS and Group Messages

+MMS and Group messages **don’t** currently support delivery receipts.
+However, you will still receive a message delivered event when the message is sent.
+For _only MMS and Group Messages_ this means that your message has been handed off to the Bandwidth core network, but has not been confirmed at the downstream carrier.
+We are actively working to support true delivery receipts for the v2 Messaging API.